MariamAHersi/Portfolio/README.md

 # 💼 Mariam Hersi — Portfolio

 Welcome to my personal portfolio repository!
-This project showcases my journey as a Computer Science graduate with a strong interest in data science, healthcare technology, and software development.
+This project showcases my journey with a strong interest in data science, healthcare technology, and software development.
 Here, you'll find a curated selection of my academic, personal, and collaborative projects.

 ## 👩🏽‍🎓 About Me

-I'm a Computer Science graduate with hands-on experience in data analysis, machine learning, and full-stack development.
+I'm aN aspiring Data Scientist with hands-on experience in data analysis, machine learning, and full-stack development.
 I’m particularly passionate about leveraging technology to solve real-world problems in healthcare, education, and finance.

 This portfolio demonstrates the skills and experience I've developed through university coursework, hackathons, internships, and independent learning.